otoofim/Minecraft/README.md

-## Needs a quick tidy up; ie removing Bjørn's spec and pairing back to our own - Niall

-# Malmo Deep Q-Learning
+# Malmo Q-Learning with function approximation

 Malmo is a platform provided by Microsoft (forked from their popular Minecraft videogame) to design, build, and evaluate an intelligent agent.
 Using deep Q-learning, we have designed an agent that can find its way autonomously through a given maze.